BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 The Xavier Evaluation SDK will require a key and the email address registered to that key to operate.
 You may send an email to request for an evaluation key to sales@blackSharkTech.com.

-There is no obligation to purchase the Xavier SDK.
+There is no obligation to purchase the Xavier Mrz SDK.
 We invite you to explore and try it out for free.

 The Xavier Evaluation SDK displays a random pop-up screen to indicate that this is an evaluation version.
 Please contact Blackshark Tech email address sales@blacksharktech.com for a production license version of Xavier